dp9u0/awesome-stars/README.md

 ## C# #

+- [CacheManager](https://github.com/MichaCo/CacheManager) - CacheManager is an open source caching abstraction layer for .NET written in C#.
+It supports various cache providers and implements many advanced features.
 - [wpf-library](https://github.com/JoyceStack/wpf-library) - library for wpf
 - [WPF-Samples](https://github.com/Microsoft/WPF-Samples) - Repository for WPF related samples
 - [ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - ScreenToGif allows you to record a selected area of your screen and save it as a gif or video.